concrete5cojp/concrete5-Coding-Guideline/readme.md

 - list tag
 - with next class
-- If there is no link, disabled class can be added.
-You have an option not to show "Next" at all/
+- If there is no link, disabled class is added.
+(If you don't want to display the previous link when it's not linked, please adjust CSS by using these classes.)
 - "Next &rarr;" is default text.
 But it can be configurable,